FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 ```
 to write the data and increase the variable counter list and make td1 times the scan.

-Next; we must ensure we all use the same mixing times; therefor; you must create a vclist with the content:
+Next; we must ensure we all use the same mixing times; therefore; you must create a vclist with the content:
 ```
 3 6 9 12 15 18 21 24 27 30 33 36 39
 ```
 If you use a file to store the vclist; you MUST put each number on a new line!

-The p6 duration must be set to **25.000µs and the O1 parameter must be set to 0ppm.
+The p6 duration must be set to **25.000µs** and the O1 parameter must be set to 0ppm.
 This will mean the half of your spectra is useless; however this is needed to ensure a correct selective pulse.
 Keep this in mind when choosing the TD in the f2 dimension.

 In Topspin; you must change the amount of dimensions to two.